 Unknown Roof Structure Repair Costs

-You won’t be aware of what you’re going into buying and replacing a new roof until the project starts.
+You won’t know what you’re going into buying and replacing a new roof until the project starts.
 You’ll know and feel the costs after you have peeled off the old roof in most cases.

-At least an underlayer of sheathing or decking in all roofs offers a foundation for shingles or other roofing materials.
-If the wood you used has rotten due to exposure to moisture, you should replace it.
-It’ll therefore automatically drive the cost of replacement up.
+The roof deck is the foundational layer over which all other roofing materials are laid.
+If the wood you used rot due to moisture exposure, you should replace it.
+It’ll, therefore, automatically drive the cost of replacement up.

 Roof Layers